rapidfort/community-images/community_images/redis-cluster/bitnami/README.md

 Every day, we optimize and harden a variety of Docker Hub’s most famous images.
 Check out our [entire library](https://hub.docker.com/u/rapidfort) of secured containers.
 <br>

+[Get the full report here or click on the image below][rf-view-report-link]

 [![Metrics][metrics-link]][rf-image-metrics-link]

 <h2> Vulnerabilities: Original vs. Hardened